qitsuk/Trivia-Game/README.md

   post/patch username and highscore (if > previous highscore) after checking for correct answers

 (optional) In StartScreen:
-    post/patch username in order to display existing highscore in TriviaHeader while playing
+    get user in order to display existing highscore in TriviaHeader while playing

 # contact with questions-api
 In StartScreen: